-At March 31, 2016, we had cash, cash equivalents and short-term investments totaling \$45.5 million.
-Based upon our current operating plan, we believe that our existing cash will enable us to fund our operating expenses and capital requirements for at least the next 12 months.
+At June 30, 2016, we had cash, cash equivalents and short-term investments totaling \$36.2 million.
+Based upon our current operating plan, we believe that our existing cash will enable us to fund our operating expenses and capital requirements into the middle of 2017.
+We will need additional funding to complete the development and commercialization of our product candidates, specifically our lead product candidate, TRC105, including for the completion of our planned Phase 2 trial in GTN and planned Phase 3 trial in angiosarcoma.

 Regardless of our expectations, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
 For example, our clinical trials may encounter technical, enrollment or other difficulties or we could encounter difficulties obtaining clinical trial material that could increase our development costs more than we expect.
 In any event, we will require additional capital prior to completing Phase 3 development of, filing for regulatory approval for, or commercializing, TRC105 or any of our other product candidates.